Lake Kaindy and Kolsai Lakes: Access, Hiking & Saty Guide

 The Kolsai Lakes are three alpine lakes stacked at different elevations in the northern Tian Shan mountains, 300 km southeast of Almaty, often called the “Pearls of the Northern Tian Shan.”
 The lowest lake sits at 1,800 meters, the middle at 2,250 meters, and the highest at 2,700 meters.
 The lakes are part of the Kolsai-Kaindy National Park, established in 2007.
 Nearby Kaindy Lake, with its famous sunken forest of dead spruce trees standing upright in turquoise water, adds another dimension to the trip.
 The entire area is reachable as a long day trip or an overnight from Almaty.

 The three lakes formed when natural landslides dammed narrow gorges in the Kungey Alatau mountain range.
+According to Wikipedia’s entry on Kolsai Lakes, the lakes sit within the Kungey Alatau ridge of the northern Tian Shan and were designated a national park in 2007.
 The water is cold and transparent, shifting from deep sapphire to jade depending on sunlight and depth.
 Surrounding the lakes: dense Tian Shan spruce forests, alpine meadows, and a wildlife population that includes snow leopards, brown bears, ibex, and the Central Asian lynx.
 This guide covers hiking routes, current 2026 park fees, transport from Almaty, accommodation in Saty village, and how to visit Kaindy Lake.

 The Three Lakes